PotatoTimz/CSCI2000U-Final-Project/README.md

 - GeneralEsportData.csv

 2. Open Final_Project.ipynb and run the notebook one cell at a time.
 Wait for each cell to initialize their output.

+## Acknowledgements
+This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
+The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.